-Special Offer: Save $50 on any Dysport treatment.
+Special Offer: Save up to $275 on Dysport.
 Contact us today for more details.

 Westlake Dermatology is the #1 provider of Dysport in Texas with offices in Austin, Houston, and Dallas.

 Dysport® is an injectable treatment used to temporarily eliminate moderate to severe frown lines that are caused by frequent tightening of facial muscles.
 When injected, Dysport works to temporarily relax the muscle causing the lines in the skin.

 Before and After Dysport

 Dysport is most commonly used to treat frown lines on the forehead, but it can be used in other areas as well such as above the nose and various areas around the mouth and lips.